KuromeSama6/YukiNet/README.md

 This is where your proxy's `/config.yml` file is.
 YukiNet will read this file and change server configurations.

 This is defaulted to `/config.yml`.

+`boolean writePriorities`

+Whether this server will be written into the proxy's `config.yml`'s `priorities` list.

+This is defaulted to `true`.

 ### 3. Non-Static Server Configuration (template/**/.yuki.yml)